natiman52/InventoryMS/README.md

 ## Notes, caveats and recommended improvements
 - The invoices compute operational allocations at save time; if bills or items change later, the stored invoice values may become inconsistent unless invoices are updated.
-- There are a few known places to harden the code: guard against division by zero when allocating operational cost, ensure `InvoiceUpdateView` fields match the model, and make the invoice table model consistent.

 ## Contributing
 Please open issues or pull requests.
 If you add features, include tests and update `requirements.txt` where appropriate.

-## License
-This repository doesn't include a formal license file — add one if you plan to publish the project.